 Were You Mis-sold Your Home?

-Moving house is a testing but exciting time in your life and it comes with its own list of challenges that can be difficult to overcome.
-The last thing you want to happen is for further unnecessary complications to make the process more difficult than it already is, but unfortunately this is often the case for a number of people and being the victim of a mis-sold house is becoming more and more common.
+Moving house is a testing but exciting time in your life and it comes with a list of challenges that can be difficult to overcome.
+The last thing you want to happen is for further unnecessary complications to make the process more difficult than it already is, but unfortunately this is often the case for a number of people.
+Being the victim of a home mis-sold is becoming more and more common.

-A mis-sold house might be a concept that you are unfamiliar with, but it affects more new homeowners than you might imagine.
-Thankfully there are specific requirements which must be adhered to when selling a house and if you are misled in any way during the process of buying a new house then you may be entitled to make a claim.
+The idea of a mis-sold house might be one that you’re unfamiliar with, but it affects more new homeowners than you might expect.
+Thankfully there are specific requirements to be adhered to when selling a house and if you are misled in any way during the process then you may be entitled to make a claim.

 What Does A Mis-sold House Mean?

-An instance which could be classed as a mis-sold house could be when you purchase a new-build leasehold home only to find out further down the line that there are clauses within your lease that you were not made comprehensively aware of.
-The ramifications of a lease must be made explicitly clear to the individual concerned as it can leave buyers unable to sell their home further down the line due to what they have been tied into.
+There are a variety of instances that can constitute mis-selling or malpractice when it comes to buying a home.
+An instance which could fall into this could be when you purchase a new-build leasehold home only to find out further down the line that there are clauses within your lease that you were not absolutely made aware of.
+The ramifications of a lease must be made explicitly clear to the individual concerned as it can leave buyers unable to sell their home further down the line, due to the contract they have been tied into.

-It can be difficult to prove that any wrongdoing has been made by the organisation that sold you the lease and so it is important to keep a log of any misrepresentation you have been subjected to in order to be able to form a valid and winnable case.
+It can be difficult to prove that any wrongdoing has been made by the organisation that sold you the lease.
+It is therefore very important to keep a log of any misrepresentation you have been subjected to in order to be able to form a valid and winnable case.